 Although both men and women snore, the majority of snorers are men.
 Snoring increases with age, so many men who have never snored are often surprised to find out that they are keeping their partners awake every night.
-While snoring can sometimes affect the health of a snorer, it almost always impacts on both the quality of sleep and quality of life of his family.
+While snoring can sometimes affect the health of a snorer, it almost always impacts both the quality of sleep and the quality of life of his family.
 It can also ruin relationships and damage couples’ sex lives.

 A recent Mayo Clinic study of 827 men between 51 and 90 showed that, as snoring increased, sexual satisfaction declined.
 Heavy snorers were twice more likely to report low sexual satisfaction.
 Snoring also spills over into the workplace.
-Tired employees battle don’t have patience for fellow employees and customers, make more mistakes, have a higher rate of absenteeism and little motivation, costing businesses dearly.
+Tired employees battle don’t have patience for fellow employees and customers, make more mistakes, and have a higher rate of absenteeism and little motivation, costing businesses dearly.

-Worst still, sleep deprived workers operating machinery, tools and vehicles have similar reaction times as those driving under the influence of alcohol with potentially expensive and dangerous consequences.
+Worst still, sleep-deprived workers operating machinery, tools, and vehicles have similar reaction times as those driving under the influence of alcohol with potentially expensive and dangerous consequences.

 SnoreMeds has plenty of constructive advice for couples trying to breach the snoring divide: